0cjs/sedoc/8bit/video.md

 by instead using PWM to reduce the "on time" of a pixel, thus making it less bright.
 See e.g. [New Tricks for an old PET][f6 82495].

+#### CVBS Standards

+Notes:
+- The 1953 NTSC color encoding (as opposed to 1941 NTSC image encoding) and PAL are colour encoding standards that are not technically tied to luminance image broadcast standards (typically 625 and 525 lines).
+- Technically "CCIR System" standards are for broadcast, and include RF frequency assignments as well as video encoding.

+Standards:
+- CCIR System A: (376i50) 405-line 25 FPS interlaced 10.125 kHz.
+Britian
+  (1937-1969 on BBC1; BBC2 was System B from start in 1964), Ireland
+- CCIR System M (1941 NTSC): 525-line 30 FPS interlaced 15.750 kHz B/W. U.S.
+- CCIR System J: System M w/different RF channel assignments (?).
+Japan.
+- PAL-M: System M with PAL color.
+Brazil.
+- NTSC-M (1953 NTSC): (480i60) 525-line 30/1.001 ≈ 29.970 FPS interlaced
+  15.734 kHz color.
+Backward-compatible w/System M.
+- CCIR System B: (576i50) 625-line 25 FPS interlaced 15.625 kHz B/W,
+  European (and later British).
+Used with both PAL (4.43361875 Mhz) and SECAM color.

 #### NTSC Color Encoding

-C is a 315/88 MHz (3.579545 MHz ±10 Hz) signal added to Y (2nd order amplitude modulation).
+C is a 5×7×9/(8×11) Mhz = 315/88 Mhz ~= 3.579545 MHz ±10 Hz signal added to
+Y (2nd order amplitude modulation).
 The color burst is a burst of this at 0° in the back porch to give the 0° phase reference. [phirenz]
 - Luminance: average value of Y, but see below.
 - Saturation: amplitude of 3.58 MHz waveform added to Y: ±0.07 V = 100%.
   See below about separating this from luminance.
 This may show as "chroma